SED-EEW/SED-EEW-SeisComP-contributions/doc/apps/sceewlog.rst

 .. code-block:: sh

-   ActiveMQ.changeHeadline = true
+   CAPheadlineChange = true

-The alternative format requires to specify the language and the corresponding file listing the world cities :confval:`ActiveMQ.hlCitiesFileCSV`.
+The alternative format requires to specify the language and the corresponding file listing the world cities :confval:`CitiesFile`.
 The language can be selected as follows:

 .. code-block:: sh

    #Uncomment the next line to select English
-   ActiveMQ.hlLanguage = en-US
+   AlertTextLanguage = en-US
    #Uncomment the next line to select Spanish
-   #ActiveMQ.hlLanguage = es-US
+   #AlertTextLanguage = es-US

-The file listing the world cities :confval:`ActiveMQ.hlCitiesFileCSV` must have the following format:
+The file listing the world cities :confval:`CitiesFile` must have the following format:

 .. code-block:: sh